zorkian/aurora/articles/2011-10-17-announcing-a-nagios-api.md

 time: 14:00
 categories: Operations, Nagios
-title: Announcing: An easy to use Nagios API
+title: An easy to use Nagios API

 Over the years I've been doing systems administration, I've spent a lot of time (really, quite a lot) writing tools that pull data from